-".....
-Any invasion of the body of one person by another is potentially both a crime and a tort How is it that, consistently with the proposition just stated, a doctor can with immunity perform on a consenting patient an act which would be a very serious crime if done by someone else?
+'Any invasion of the body of one person by another is potentially both a crime and a tort ...
+How is it that, consistently with the proposition just stated, a doctor can with immunity perform on a consenting patient an act b which would be a very serious crime if done by someone else?
 The answer must be that bodily invasions in the course of proper medical treatment stand completely outside the criminal law.
 The reason why the consent of the patient is so important is not that it furnishes a defence in itself, but because it is usually essential to the propriety of medical treatment.
-Thus, if the consent is absent, and is not dispensed with in special circumstances by operation of law, the acts of the doctor lose their immunity If the patient is capable of making a decision whether to permit treatment and decides not to permit it his choice must be obeyed, even if on any objective view it is contrary to his best interests.
-A doctor has no right to proceed in the face of objection, even if it is plain to all, including the patient, that adverse consequences and even death will or may ensue." (per Lord Mustill at p.891.)
+Thus, if the consent is absent, and is not dispensed with in special circumstances by operation of claw, the acts of the doctor lose their immunity ...
+If the patient is capable of making a decision whether to permit treatment and decides not to permit it his choice must be obeyed, even if on any objective view it is contrary to his best interests.
+A doctor has no right to proceed in the face of objection, even if it is plain to all, including the patient, that adverse consequences and even d death will or may ensue.'
+(See [1993] 1 All ER 821 at 889, [1993] AC 789 at 891 per Lord Mustill.)

-46. The speeches in Airedale NHS Trust v Bland did not establish the law, but rather underlined the principle found in a series of authoritative decisions.
-With the exception of one short passage from the observations of Lord Reid in S v McC: W v W [1972] AC 25 no further citation is necessary.
+The speeches in Airedale NHS Trust v Bland did not establish the law, but rather underlined the principle found in a series of authoritative decisions.
+With the exception of one short passage from the observations of Lord Reid in S v S, W v Official Solicitor [1970] 3 All ER 107, [1972] AC 24 no further citation is necessary.

-47. In that case the House of Lords considered whether it was right to order blood tests on two infants to help establish whether or not they were legitimate.
-Lord Reid examined the legal position and said:
+In that case the House of Lords considered whether it was right to order blood tests on two infants to help establish whether or not they were legitimate.
+Lord Reid examined the legal position and said ([1970] 3 All ER 107 at 111, [1972] AC 24 at 43):

-"There is no doubt that a person of full age and capacity cannot be ordered to undergo a blood test against his will.
+f There is no doubt that a person of full age and capacity cannot be ordered to undergo a blood test against his will ...
 The real reason is that English law goes to great lengths to protect a person of full age and capacity from interference with his personal liberty.
-We have too often seen freedom disappear in other countries not only by coups d'etat but by gradual erosion: and often it is the first step that counts.
-So it would be unwise to make even minor concessions."
+We have too often seen freedom disappear in other countries not only by coups d'état but by gradual erosion; and often it is the first step that counts.
+So it would be unwise to make even g minor concessions.'

-- 48. The importance of this salutary warning remains undiminished. - 49.
+The importance of this salutary warning remains undiminished.

 There are occasions when an individual lacks the capacity to make decisions about whether or not to consent to treatment.
 This may arise when he is unconscious or suffering from mental disability.
-This question will have to be examined more closely in due course, but dealing with it generally for the moment, where the adult patient is disabled from giving consent the medical practitioners must act in his best interests, and if appropriate may carry out major invasive surgery without express consent.
+This question will have to be examined more closely in due course, but dealing with it generally for the moment, where the adult patient is disabled from giving consent the medical practitioners must act in his best interests and if appropriate, may carry out major invasive surgery without express consent.